NCAS-CMS/pyfive/doc/optimising.rst

 first the calculation of where that selection of data (10:12) sits in storage, and then the extraction (and perhaps decompression) of just the chunks of data needed to get that data.
 If the index needed to work that location wasn't in memory, that would need to be read first.
 In practice with ``pyfive`` we try and preload the index, but the net effect of all these operations are a lot of small reads from storage.
-Across a network using S3 this would be prohibitive, so the ``s3fs`` middleware (used to make the remote file, which for HDF5 will be stored as one object, look like it is on a file system) tries to make fewer reads and cache those in memory so repeated reads can be more efficient.
+Across a network, using S3, this would be prohibitive, so the ``s3fs`` middleware (used to make the remote file, which for HDF5 will be stored as one object, look like it is on a file system) tries to make fewer reads and cache those in memory so repeated reads can be more efficient.
 The optimal caching strategy is dependent on the file layout and the expected access pattern, so ``s3fs`` provides a lot of flexibility as to how to configure that caching strategy.